Affordable Rental Complexes

 Whether renting a room, an apartment, a house, or a duplex, the relationship between a renter and the property owner is governed by federal and state laws.
 If a problem occurs, the renter and property owner should try to resolve the problem by open communication and discussion.
 Any issues that come up are resolved as matter by two private parties.
 The City of Chula Vista does not enforce federal and state laws related to landlord-tenant issues.

-Resources for both tenants and landlords focus on California laws:
+Resources for both tenants and landlords focus on California laws and are available by clicking here.

 If you believe you been a victim of illegal discrimination or have questions regarding landlord/tenant disputes visit our Fair Housing page.